SamPom100/Shortcuts/README.md

 Import Shortcut: Converts XML / HTML to a useable shortcut.

-Get Cuties: Parses subreddits and extracts images, prompts you to review and save them.
+Scrape Subs: Parses subreddits and extracts images, prompts you to review and save them.

 Reverse Image Search: Takes a file or URL, uploads to IMGUR, then searches it on SAUCENAO